 13. Include the price of entry for your event

 Let people know how much they’ll have to shell out for your event directly on the flyer.
 If your event is a bargain, you can emphasize the price in the middle of your flyer.
-If it’s a little pricier, you may want to include some selling points beside the price.
+If it’s a little pricier, you may want to include some selling points besides the price.

 Putting the ticket prices in a different color font is a great way to help that information stand out, like in this flyer example: